 Permanent Staff

-Lakeshore Connection: Came as a camper and returned every summer.
+Lakeshore Connection: Began as a camper in 2006 and hasn’t missed a summer yet.

 Former Summer Staff Positions: